 Updated (Jan 11 '12, section #4.3) — Advice on “running through” has changed, with more emphasis on the unknown but plausible risk of permanent damage.
 See section #4.3, Can you “run through” iliotibial band syndrome?

 Major revision (Jan 11 '12, section #2.11) — Extensive editing and re-writing concerning the nature of inflammation.
 The main point of the section remains unchanged, but the section now does a much better job of explaining why ITBS isn’t really inflamed, and why it matters.
 Although not cited, this update drew heavily on some new scientific papers.
 See section #2.11, Where’s the fire?
 The inflammation myth.

 Updated (Dec 29 '11, section #5.4) — Added new information and some pie charts about the success rate of arthroscopic surgery for ITBS.
 See section #5.4, The new surgery: excision of tissue from under the IT band.

 Minor update (Dec 13 '11, section #5.8) — Addressed some common fears about the threat of getting out of shape while resting.
 See section #5.8, The art of rest: the challenge and the opportunity for patients who have supposedly “tried everything”.

 Trivial update (Nov 25 '11, section #1.3) — Added an example of unusually bad ITBS information, made widely available.
-See section #1.3, How can you trust this information about IT band syndrome?
+See section #1.3, How can you trust this information?

 Major update (Nov 23 '11) — Clearer and more thorough content throughout several sections about the “Nature of the Beast” and “Diagnosis,” especially from the discussion of root causes and onwards.
 I am producing the audio version of this tutorial, and I am revising and improving content significantly as I go.
 Information about trigger points was completely re-written, and there’s a whole new section about hip and thigh pain.